baggepinnen/DynamicAxisWarping.jl/README.md

 [![codecov](https://codecov.io/gh/baggepinnen/DynamicAxisWarping.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/baggepinnen/DynamicAxisWarping.jl)

-Dynamic Time Warping (DTW) and related algorithms in Julia.
+Dynamic Time Warping (DTW), matrix profile and related algorithms in Julia.

 - **Warning:** This package is under active development and the API is likely to break.
 - This package supports arbitrary metrics and arbitrary "spaces", i.e., as long as you are passing a vector or higher dimensional array of something that your distance can operate on, you're good to go.
 Time is always considered to be the last dimension.